pranav0905bala/haptic-feedback-torque-control/README.md

 # Haptic Feedback System for Isometric Torque Control

 ## Overview
-This project focuses on developing a real-time haptic feedback system to provide precise isometric torque control for a robotic wrist exoskeleton.
+The focus is on developing a real-time haptic feedback system to provide force control for a robotic wrist exoskeleton (or any 2-jointed robot).
 The system enables controlled force interaction between the user and the device.

 ## Problem Statement
 Accurate torque feedback is critical in rehabilitation and human-robot interaction systems.
 The challenge is to design a system that can deliver stable, real-time torque feedback with minimal delay and high precision.